joint-em/FTCS/Code/README.md

 positional arguments: d dataset m algorithms {FirmTruss, Global, iGlobal, Local, iLocal, AFTCS-Approx}

+optional arguments:
-optional arguments: -h, --help show this help message and exit --save save results -k K k -p P p -l L lambda -q Q query nodes
+-h, --help show this help message and exit
+--save save results
+-k K value of k
+-p P value of p
+-l L value of lambda
+-q Q query nodes

 **Any value of p smaller than -100 (resp. more than +100), is considered as -infty (resp. + infty)**